Dec

-“Like many women who juggle a full-time job, marriage and childcare, I often struggled with insomnia,” Dr. Brady said.
-“I would often find myself wide-awake long past midnight, sorting the next day’s activities, unable to relax at all.”
+“Like many women who juggle a full-time job, marriage, and childcare, I often struggled with insomnia,” Dr. Brady said.
+“I would often find myself wide awake long past midnight, sorting the next day’s activities, unable to relax at all.”

 After learning and being trained in hormone replacement therapy for her patients, Dr. Brady decided to take the advice of the well-worn proverb found in the fourth chapter of the book of Luke: “Physician heal thyself.”
 In a simple office procedure, she had BioTE® pellets injected under her skin and the effect was almost immediate.